golightstream/lightstream-prism-dns/plugin/kubernetes/README.md

 The kubernetes plugin will publish the following metadata, if the *metadata* plugin is also enabled:

- * kubernetes/endpoint: the endpoint name in the query
+ * `kubernetes/endpoint`: the endpoint name in the query
- * kubernetes/kind: the resource kind (pod or svc) in the query
+ * `kubernetes/kind`: the resource kind (pod or svc) in the query
- * kubernetes/namespace: the namespace in the query
+ * `kubernetes/namespace`: the namespace in the query
- * kubernetes/port-name: the port name in an SRV query
+ * `kubernetes/port-name`: the port name in an SRV query
- * kubernetes/protocol: the protocol in an SRV query
+ * `kubernetes/protocol`: the protocol in an SRV query
- * kubernetes/service: the service name in the query
+ * `kubernetes/service`: the service name in the query
+ * `kubernetes/client-namespace`: the client pod's namespace (see requirements below)
- * kubernetes/client-namespace: the client pod's namespace, if `pods verified` mode is enabled
+ * `kubernetes/client-pod-name`: the client pod's name (see requirements below)

+The `kubernetes/client-namespace` and `kubernetes/client-pod-name` metadata work by reconciling the client IP address in the DNS request packet to a known pod IP address.
+Therefore the following is required:
- * kubernetes/client-pod-name: the client pod's name, if `pods verified` mode is enabled
+ * `pods verified` mode must be enabled
+ * the remote IP address in the DNS packet received by CoreDNS must be the IP address of the Pod that sent the request.

 ## Metrics